djo1975/School-Library/README.md

 # 📖 OOP school library: set up associations<a name="about-project"></a>

-**OOP school library: set up associations** In this project, I am going to finish creating the remaining classes for our school library and create the associations between them.
+**OOP school library: set up associations** In this project, I finished creating the remaining classes for our school library and create the associations between them.

 ## 🛠 Built With <a name="built-with"></a>